 If you have varicose veins in your lower leg, this type of eczema affects the skin over and around them.
 It’s usually worse around your ankle, often affecting both legs and is common in older people, especially women.

 Symptoms of atopic eczema are often described by how your atopic eczema looks.
 If you have atopic eczema, your skin may be:

 It’s common to get an itchy rash in the skin creases of your knees or elbows.
 If your eczema becomes itchy, try not to scratch it.
 Scratching can damage and break your skin, which can lead to an infection.

 These symptoms may be caused by problems other than atopic eczema.
 If you have any of them, see your GP for advice.

-There are many possible causes of atopic eczema and these often affect people in different ways.
 You can inherit a tendency to develop atopic conditions such as eczema, asthma and hay fever.